Generating virtual species

 hidespines!(ax)

-We can now transform these data into a partition of the contribution of each species and location to the total beta-diversity:
+We can now transform these data into a partition of the contribution of each species and location to the total beta-diversity (Legendre and De Cáceres, 2013):

 function LCBD(ranges::Vector{SDMLayer{Bool}}; transformation::Function = identity)